Fan game: Suppression and cease and desist

 In 2021, a lawsuit was filed by Rockstar Games' parent company Take-Two Interactive against the authors of re3 and reVC, which were reverse engineering projects for the games Grand Theft Auto III and Grand Theft Auto: Vice City that allowed the games to be played on contemporary platforms such as the Nintendo Switch.
 Take-Two asserted that they "are well aware that they do not possess the right to copy, adapt, or distribute derivative GTA source code, or the audiovisual elements of the games, and that doing so constitutes copyright infringement", and also alleging that the project has caused "irreparable harm" to the company.
 Take-Two dismissed the lawsuits in April 2023.

-Also in 2021, Osmany Gomez developed a game called "I Am Batman" using the Unreal Engine 5 engine, using the characters Batman, Joker and Penguin from Tim Burton's duology.
-In May 2021, the developer posted a video of a demo version of the game on his YouTube channel, but two days later Warner Brothers blocked his video.
+Also in 2021, Osmany Gomez developed a game titled I Am Batman using the Unreal Engine 5 engine, using the characters Batman, Joker, and Penguin from Tim Burton's Batman duology.
+In May 2021, the developer posted a video of a demo version of the game on his YouTube channel, but two days later Warner Bros. blocked his video.
 Gomez does not want to sue the film studio and therefore the project was closed.

-Capcom suspended a fan's remake of Code Veronica and the original Resident Evil on copyright grounds.
+Capcom suspended a fan's remake of Resident Evil – Code: Veronica and the original Resident Evil on copyright grounds.

 In 2011, when the fandom community for the TV series My Little Pony: Friendship is Magic was growing rapidly, a group of fans got together to plan a fan fighting game inspired by games like Street Fighter, featuring characters from the show.
 The project, My Little Pony: Fighting is Magic, gained popularity and excitement, and was presented at several conventions.
 However, when Hasbro caught wind of this news, they sent a cease and desist and effectively prevented the game from coming to full fruition.
 The project ended up being noticed by a leading animator and character designer on the show, Lauren Faust, who liked the concept so much that she encouraged it to be made with a new cast of four-legged characters designed by her.
 The game was renamed to Them's Fightin' Herds and initially released in 2018.